MostafaHosnyy/Angular-lazy-loading/README.md

-# npm install node
+# the task Using bootstrap
-# npm install bootstrap
+# npm install bootstrap (in node Package)
 # ng s -o